LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    staticarray are accessed randomly, like an array, with 1-based positions.

    Lasso provides a shortcut for creating staticarray objects through the ``(:)`` syntax.
-This syntax begins with an open parenthesis immediately followed by a colon.
-Then follows zero or more elements, finalized by a closing parenthesis.
+This syntax begins with an open parenthesis followed by a colon, then zero or more elements, finalized by a closing parenthesis.

 Creating Staticarray Objects